 Performance Management Review

-At the beginning of the academic year, establish a panel of three trustees from the pay committee to facilitate the performance review of executive leaders and hear any pay appeals.
+Establish a panel of three trustees from the pay committee to facilitate the performance review of the CEO, and hear any pay appeals from Executive leaders (Such as, but not limited to, Executive leaders, CFO, COO and headteachers).

-To conduct the performance review of executive leaders.

-To set performance related objectives in conjunction with the CEO.
+To agree performance related objectives for the executive leaders following recommendations from the CEO.